Ascent of Pico de Teide on 1998-12-01

 |Peak:||Pico de Teide|

-Ascent Trip ReportOn a family holiday to Tenerife with my wife and 2 very small children, and my brother with his wife and baby, we had planned days on the beach, sun-bathing and swimming, visiting playparks and botanic gardens, and much eating and drinking, but we also wanted to climb the highest mountain in Spain.
+Ascent Trip ReportOn a joint family holiday to Tenerife we planned days on the beach, sun-bathing and swimming, visiting playparks and botanic gardens, and much eating and drinking; but we also wanted to climb the highest mountain in the Canaries and the whole of Spain.

-We descended on the official stepped pathway and let ourselves out past the chain at the bottom.
-No rangers were seen so we took the cable car back down and encouraged our wives to replicate our ascent while we looked after the children.
-However, on their climb they tried to take the more direct route up the steps and were challenged and made to turn back by a pair of burly officials!
+We encouraged our wives to try such an ascent while we looked after the children at the base.
+However, on their climb they took the more direct route on the main path up the steps and were challenged and made to turn back by a pair of burly officials!

-Somewhat frustrated we managed to get full information about the permit system from a local tourist office the next day and after a visit to the Ministerio de Medio Ambiente in Santa Cruz de Tenerife we acquired permits for the last day of our holiday.
-Unfortunately we were once again thwarted, this time by the weather which was too cold and windy for the teleferico to run and we didn't have time to hike all the way up because our flight time was mid-afternoon.
+Somewhat frustrated we managed to get full information about the permit system from a local tourist office the next day and after a visit to the Ministerio de Medio Ambiente in the capital Santa Cruz de Tenerife with passports, photos, etc, we acquired permits for an ascent on the last day of our holiday.
+Unfortunately the spouses were once again thwarted, this time by the weather which was too cold and windy for the teleferico to run and we didn't have time to drive around and hike all the way up from the Montaña Blanca trailhead because our flight time was mid-afternoon.